JasonJiangs/JasonJiangs.github.io/_pages/about.md

 - *2018 - 2022*, Bachelor of Science, Computer Science.
 Wenzhou-Kean University. *Wenzhou, China*

 # 📰 News
-- *2025.09*: "Tabula: A Tabular Self-Supervised Foundation Model for Single-Cell Transcriptomics" is accepted by *NeurIPS 2025*!
 - *2025.08*: "SaprotHub: Democratizing Protein Language Model Training, Sharing and Collaboration for the Biology Community" is accepted in principle by *Nature Biotechnology*!
 - *2025.07*: "ProTrek: Navigating the Protein Universe through Tri-Modal Contrastive Learning" is accepted in principle by *Nature Biotechnology*!
 - *2025.07*: "Predicting function of evolutionarily implausible DNA sequences" is presented at [Q-BIO 2025 Conference: Emergent Orders in Living Systems Across Scales](https://cqb.pku.edu.cn/info/1064/3011.htm), see our [poster]().